 Accessible terrain:Grassy paths on hillsides, uneven rocky surface, steps, swing gates and stiles throughout the walk.

-Getting to the start by public transport:Take A2 from Belfast to Larne, turn right onto the B90.
+Getting to the start by car:Take A2 from Belfast to Larne, turn right onto the B90.
 Then go straight onto the B150.
 Follow signs to Portmuck.
 The 1km road down to the harbour is narrow, winding and very steep.
 There is a small car park at the end.